Pozuzo

 Pozuzo is a village and district in the Oxapampa Province and Pasco Region of Peru.
 The village, at an elevation of 739 m, is situated near the left bank of the Huancabamba River which is renamed the Pozuzo River after it passes by the village.
 The population of the village in 2017 was 1,366.
 Pozuzo was established in 1859 by Austrian and German immigrants to Peru and traces of German culture and architecture survived into the 21st century.
 Pozuzo was isolated and difficult to access until 1976 when a vehicle road was completed linking the village with the town of Oxapampa, 80 km north.

 History

 Prusia and the Huancabamba River entering Pozuzo District.

 The church in Prusia, south of Pozuzo.

 18th century

-Franciscan missionaries established a mission at Pozuzo in 1712, but the colony and mission was abandoned or destroyed in the 1740s or 1750s in the Juan Santos Rebellion by the Asháninka (or Campa) people of the area.
+Franciscan missionaries established a mission at Pozuzo in 1712, but the colony and mission was abandoned or destroyed in the 1740s or 1750s in the Juan Santos Rebellion by the Asháninka ("Campa" is offensive) people of the area.
 The colony was reestablished and a bridge was constructed across the Pozuzo river about 1790.